Cuba: La Isla Grande

 Location: Havana

-Arrive into Santa Clara this afternoon, where the last battle of the Cuban Revolution took place.
-In December 1958, Che Guevara and his troops ambushed a train carrying arms to Santiago de Cuba – the major turning point in the revolution.
+We then set off for Santa Clara, where the last battle of the Cuban Revolution took place, and stop on the way for lunch at our first paladar (family-run restaurants that form the soul of Cuban dining).
 We visit the mausoleum of Che Guevara and his comrades who died in Bolivia.
 The attached museum has many of his belongings – a fascinating insight into a 20th century icon.
-After, we check into our casas particulares before heading to a paladar for dinner.
-We also visit El Mejunje, the first openly LGBTQ+ bar in Cuba, founded in 1990.
+After, we check into our casas particulares.

 Today’s driving time is approximately four hours.